Skip to main content

 # users=3

-This is similar to the ‘users command’ output with the exception of the count of logged users.
+This is similar to the ‘users command’ output except for the count of logged users.

 Check if users can be sent instant message or not